gosuto111/DISK_GEN/README.md

 ## Constraints:
 - Combined playtime of album must not be over 1 hour
 - Must be MP3s (you must modify yourself for something different)
 - Final album size cannot be over 128 MB (will fail if larger)

 ## Usage:
 Download `preset.zip` - extract it's own folder
-00: Change Email (Line 57) to your comment of choice
+00: Go to Line 54 of the script and make your metadata changes
-01: Place MP3s in `IMPORT/`, their filenames must be their track number (01.mp3, 02.mp3, etc).
+01: Place MP3s in `IMPORT/`, their filenames must be their track number (01.mp3, 02.mp3, etc)
 02: Run script (hint: `python3 ./make_disk.py --phase A --source ./IMPORT`)  !
 THIS WILL DESTROY ALL METADATA